Summer Residency FAQs

 Please read our frequently asked questions below for additional information regarding the Summer Residency program.

 We leave it up to sponsoring institutions to determine whom they wish to sponsor for a summer residency.
-We simply ask that they be humanities scholars, or working on a humanities project, who have completed the PhD or the equivalent for fields in which a terminal Master’s degree is standard.
+We simply ask that they be humanities scholars, or working on a humanities project, who have completed a PhD or the equivalent for fields in which a terminal Master’s degree is standard.

 How many Residents may we sponsor?